 Figure 5.
-Time series (6th April 2005 to 5th April 2006) of reliability (upper panel) and resolution (lower panel) computed from CRPS decomposition for the 24 member free run (in magenta) and the 24 member forecast ensemble assimilation (in light green) experiments.
-Longhurst provinces 4 and 6 are represented.
+Time series (6 April 2005 to 5 April 2006) of reliability (a) and resolution (b) computed from CRPS decomposition for the 24-member free run (in magenta) and the 24-member forecast ensemble assimilation (in light green) experiments.
+Longhurst provinces NADR and NASTW are represented.